leoramos1292/JavaScript-Projects/README.md

 # JavaScript-Projects
-Repository for projects during the Javascript course at The Tech Academy.
+Repository for my projects during the Javascript course at The Tech Academy.